mozilla/shield-studies-addon-utils/docs/survival.md

 An example analysis table

-An exmple telemetry `shield-study-addon` probe that contributes to that.
+An example telemetry `shield-study-addon` probe that contributes to that.

 Here is the SQL.